mjanez/ckan-ansible/README.md

 * `ansible.cfg`: Contains the Ansible configuration file for the specific environment.
 * `playbook.yml`: Contains Ansible playbook for deploying CKAN and related tasks.
 * `inventory/`: Contains inventories files for different environments (e.g., production, staging).
+* `host_vars/`: Contains host-specific variables for different environments.
+Keep the same values in the `.env `file.
+* `group_vars`: Contains group-specific variables for different environments.
 * `roles/`: Contains Ansible roles for managing different components.
   * `ckan/`: Role for managing CKAN installation and configuration.
   * `common/`: Role for common tasks shared across different components.
 Also contains the `files/` directory for copying SSH keys to the target server as needed.